kavish-s/Python-Keylogger/README.md

 ## Notes

-- This script is for **educational and ethical use only**.
-Unauthorized use may violate laws.
+- **For educational and ethical use only.** Unauthorized use may violate laws.
 - To stop the keylogger, press `Esc`.
 - The script writes logs to `keylog.txt` in the same directory.
+- The server must be running before stopping the keylogger for successful file transfer.
+- Ensure that the firewall and antivirus settings allow the connection for proper functioning.

 ---